developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 Specifies the package name to retrieve the icon later.
 If the extra data `Intent.EXTRA_SHORTCUT_ICON_RESOURCE` is available in the received broadcast intent, the icon is generated at runtime using the package name (and there is therefore no need to store the icon image in the device).

 #### Example
-A shortcut added to the remote application "Microsoft Excel" via Citrix Receiver would be represented by the following link node:
+A shortcut added to the remote application "Microsoft Excel" via Citrix Receiver is represented by the following link node:

     <link label="Microsoft Excel" icon="/enterprise/usr/ehs_data/images/MicrosoftExcel.png" uri="citrixreceiver://launchapp?pid=1&inname=citrixcloud%3AMicrosoft+Excel+MS&fname=Microsoft+Excel&shortcutCookie=681181718&mobile=0&unikey=0#Intent;action=android.intent.action.VIEW;launchFlags=0x14000000;end" />

 <b>EHS Notes</b>:

+* **This feature is not supported on devices running Android 8.x Oreo** (see Oreo section below).
 * When Install Shortcuts is enabled, EHS listens for the Android broadcast intent `com.android.launcher.action.INSTALL_SHORTCUT`.
 * When an intent is received, EHS creates the shortcut on the user screen using data carried within the intent.
 * The data also is saved in the &lt;Applications&gt; section of the `enterprisehomescreen.xml` file as indicated above.